Northland

 • Nook Paradise – Parua Bay, considerable distance off trail but pickups available for about $8pp.
 B&B accommodation in comfortable house with private native bush and beach setting.
 Reasonable pricing, free wifi, comfortable bed, shower, breakfast option $10 extra.
 021 613 569 (Brenda).

-Take the right fork when you get to Ocean Beach Rd onto Urquharts Bay Rd and stay on it to the carpark at its end.
+Take the right fork when you get to Ocean Beach Rd to follow the beach along Urquharts Bay Rd, and stay on it to the carpark at its end.
+There are toilets here.
 A track then continues and it divides shortly into one that goes to a gun emplacement and the other, on the left, towards Smugglers Bay.
-Take the latter then walk up the steep track on steps to continue along the ridge to Mt Lion (Matariki) on Te Whara Track.
-The rock formations and views all along the ridge are spectacular.
-You pass a track down to Peach Cove Hut, a DoC hut, but the backcountry pass doesn’t cover it and you need to book in order to get a code for the lock.
+Take the latter, then walk up the steep track on 1194 steps to continue along the ridge to Mt Lion (Matariki) on Te Whara Track.
+This is a stiff climb.
+The rock formations and occasional views all along the ridge are spectacular.
+You pass a track down to Peach Cove Hut, a DoC hut that you need to book in order to get a code for the lock.
 It is all conservation land along the trail but camping is prohibited.
-A track also goes off at left to Ocean Beach Rd, but keep straight ahead.
+A following junction is with the track to Ocean Beach Rd, but go right (uphill) to stay on the Te Whara Track.
+It remains a well formed track, but there are some sections with a lot of tree roots.
+There is a side track to visit the summit base that is worth the one or two minute detour, but you would need to be very sure footed and have a good head for heights (and be prepared to fall to your death) to climb right to the top of the peak.
 After the Bream Head/Te Whara summit the track turns north on the Te Whara Track to Ocean Beach.
-The detour to the viewing platform at the summit is worth taking.
-You also pass a WWII naval radar station.
-At the end of Ocean Beach Rd is a small carpark and supposedly toilets.
-There is a bylaw prohibiting camping here.
+You pass the remains of a WWII naval radar station (with a picnic table).
+At the end of Ocean Beach Rd is a small carpark with toilets and an outdoor cold shower.
+There is a by-law prohibiting camping here.

 • Peach Cove (DOC) hut – 8 bunks.
-Pre-bookings are required as this hut is locked.
+Pre-bookings are required, as this hut is locked.
 You get a code number for the lock when your booking is confirmed.
-The official TA notes (2022-23) imply that you can camp here but DoC says no, you can’t.
+The official TA notes (2023-24) imply that you can camp here but DoC says no, you can’t.
+Backcountry passes can’t be used here in the summer season.
 09 470 3300.

 • Bream Head Getaway – 310 Ocean Beach Rd, Whangārei Heads, about 800m south-west of Ocean Beach carpark.
 Healthy and wholesome food packs for sale as you pass through.
 021 550 249 (Melissa), grassroots63@outlook.com